helium/HIP/0024-reward-splitting.md

 This proposal introduces a new transaction, rewards_split_v1, which would allow a hotspot's revenue stream to be split between multiple addresses.
 This split would be 'stable' as once a percentage of a revenue stream is transferred from address A to address B, the only way to reverse the transfer would be for B to voluntarily transfer it back to A. Transfers would range from 1 to 100% and would have an optional amount of HNT associated.

 This transaction would solely be about rewards splitting on-chain.
 Reward splitting would be in no way indicative of hotspot ownership and legal hotspot ownership would remain an off-chain responsibility.
-The ability to perform transactions such as location assertions and hotspot transfers would continue to beexclusively available to the hotspot owner regardless of how the hotspot's rewards are split.
+The ability to perform transactions such as location assertions and hotspot transfers would continue to be exclusively available to the hotspot owner regardless of how the hotspot's rewards are split.

 # Motivation